w3f/polkadot-wiki/docs/general/transaction-attacks.md

 ### Replay Attack

 A replay attack is where past transactions can be replayed (same [balance](#balance-transfers), receiver account, etc.) without knowing private keys.
+It is an attack where publicly known data can be "replayed" as a new extrinsic.
 This could happen in the context of [reaping accounts](./learn-accounts.md#existential-deposit-and-reaping) because the reaping process resets the nonce value.
 If all signed transactions until the nonce before the reaping event were immortal, all past transactions can be replayed once the account is refunded.
 There is no need for